Helping Someone with PTSD

 Resources and references

-General help for people with PTSD and their family members
+General help for family members

-National Suicide Prevention Lifeline – This 24-hour hotline for anyone in emotional distress: 1-800-273-TALK (8255).
+National Suicide Prevention Lifeline – This 24-hour U.S. hotline for anyone in emotional distress: 1-800-273-TALK (8255).

 SIDRAN Institute – A nonprofit organization that helps people understand, recover from, and treat traumatic stress.
 Includes a referral list of therapists for PTSD.

-Help for veterans and their family members
+Help for U.S. veterans' family members